electron/electron/docs/api/menu-item.md

 The `label` and `accelerator` values are optional when using a `role` and will default to appropriate values for each platform.

-Any menu item must have either a `role`, `label`, or in the case of a separator a `type`.
+Every menu item must have either a `role`, `label`, or in the case of a separator a `type`.

 The `role` property can have following values: